stormlion227/ShapeControl.Forms/README.md

 ## Usage

-Install the [nuget package](https://www.nuget.org/packages/ShapeControl.Forms/) in only Portable project.
+Install the [nuget package](https://www.nuget.org/packages/ShapeControl.Forms/) in portable and all platform specific projects..

 ### Important